sojurner/Personal-blog/src/posts/culture/media-topics.md

 avatar: ../../images/avatar-cartoon_pk.png
 ---

-2020 was a very challenging year for citizens across the globe.
-An unexpected pandemic has reshaped every nation's economy and have forced many people to make adjustments in order to survive.
-Despite a reputedly gloomier future outlook, I see a desire within society for a positive shift towards healthier social discourse.
-Here are some issues/topic I hope will be given more mainstream attention in 2021.
+2020 was a very challenging year for everyone.
+An unexpected, global pandemic has reshaped every nation's economy and forced many people to make undesirable adjustments in order to survive.
+Despite the reputedly gloomy clouds that surround our near-future outlook, I see a desire within society for a positive shift towards a healthier social discourse.
+Here are some issues/topics I hope will be given more mainstream attention in 2021.

 ## Mental Health